Joel and the Locust

 The name of the book is the same as the prophet who received God’s oracle—Joel.
 The nemesis of Joel’s story is a swarm of locust.

 Joel’s message is one of unprecedented destruction via this army of locust, which eats everything in sight, devastating all plants—and the sustenance they produce.
-Both man and animal suffer as a result.
+Both men and animals suffer as a result.
 However, there is also a grand and glorious redemption that follows, with God promising to restore the years that the locust ate.

 Perhaps the most notable mention of locusts in the Bible is as one of the plagues that befall Egypt during Moses’ day.
 Another is that of locust—along with honey—comprising the unique dietary stylings of John the Baptist.

-Aside from the life-nourishment that the locust provide to John, all the other Biblical references of locust relate to plague and destruction—and death—be it literal or figurative.
+Aside from the life-nourishment that the locust provides to John, all the other Biblical references of locust relate to plague and destruction—and death—be it literal or figurative.

 Regardless, I wouldn’t what them to eat my food or to eat them as food — I’m happy to take my locust as a metaphor.